nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 {Describe the target user profile}

+EveNtus targets career fair event managers who are looking to better manage the companies attending the career fair, as well as managing the venue and crowd size.

 ### Value proposition

 {Describe the value proposition: what problem does it solve?}

+EveNtUS is a desktop application designed for career fair managers to manage career fairs, with a focus on efficient operation through the Command-Line Interface(CLI).

 ## User Stories